The 6 best AI help desk software platforms for 2026

 1. eesel AI

-Instead of making you switch platforms, eesel AI is a smart AI layer that plugs into your current help desk (like Zendesk, Freshdesk, or Intercom) and connects to all your knowledge sources (like Confluence, Google Docs, and past tickets).
-This gives you a full suite of AI tools an AI Agent for frontline support, AI Copilot for agent help, and AI Triage for organizing your queues all without a painful migration.
+Instead of making you switch platforms, eesel AI is a smart AI layer that plugs into your current help desk (like Zendesk or Freshdesk) and connects to all your knowledge sources (like Confluence, Google Docs, and past tickets).
+This gives you a full suite of AI tools: an AI Agent for frontline support, AI Copilot for agent help, and AI Triage for organizing your queues, all without a painful migration.

 Pros:

-• You don’t have to rip-and-replace your current help desk, which saves months of headaches.
+- You don't have to rip-and-replace your current help desk, which saves months of setup time.

 Cons:

-• As a newer, focused AI solution, it doesn’t have the same brand recognition as giants like Zendesk.
+- As a newer, focused AI solution, it doesn't have the same brand recognition as industry leaders like Zendesk.

 Pricing: eesel AI's pricing starts at $239/month (billed annually) for up to 1,000 AI interactions, with all core products included in every plan.